Streams in Java:

 - Finding the number of bytes in Stream

 Class DataInputStream extends to FilterInputStream and implements the interface DataInput.
-Hence the DataInputStream class implements the methods described in the DataInput apart from its own methods.
+Hence the DataInputStream class implements the methods described in the DataInput apart from its methods.

 - Writing bytes